Carta di Siracusa on Biodiversity: Sections

 The final section of the document presents a special message for the identification of a global framework for achieving the 2010 Biodiversity Target.
-This message stresses the importance of biodiversity for human life, highlights the need to implement joint measures for its preservation, underpin the scientific dialogue and the need of a reform of global environmental governance.
+This message stresses the importance of biodiversity for human life, highlights the need to implement joint measures for its preservation, underpins the scientific dialogue and the need of a reform of global environmental governance.

 Follow-up of the document

 The 35th G8 summit held in L’Aquila endorsed the “Carta di Siracusa” on Biodiversity, on the first day of meetings, July 8, 2009 turn it into a political statement of the heads of state and Governments, and considering it as an essential tool for establishing environmental priorities in global biodiversity.

 The Italian government is also planning to officially present the document at the United Nations General Assembly during the special session forecast in 2010 in New York City United Nations headquarters, for the celebration of the International Year of Biodiversity.